torchlight-dev/rails_refactoring_challenge/README.md

 # Rails Refactoring Challenge

 ## What's this ?
-Repository for learning Ruby(+Rails) and JS syntax
+Repository for learning Ruby(+Rails) syntax.

+## What do you do ?
+Refactor beginner codes under ther `questions/` as short as possible !

 ## How to start
 1. execute `bundle install`